correia-marcos/Innovation-on-brazilian-economic-research/README.md

 **Important:** some of this libraries need to be downloaded (pip install or conda install).

-**Important²:** those libraries cited as (cloned), in a perfect world, would be a submodule of the project.
+**Important²:** those libraries cited as (cloned), would be a submodule of the project in a perfect world.
 Do to the lack of knowlegde by the time this project was written, we just cloned.
-In future projects, this problem is gonna be solved, but it will be a normal folder in this one.
+In future projects, such a problem won't happen, but it will be a normal folder in this one.